danielfrg/pelican-jupyter/README.md

 ```

-Note the empty line at the end, you need that.

-You can also specify to only include a subset of notebook cells with the
+You can specify to only include a subset of notebook cells with the
 `Subcells` metadata item.
 It should contain the index (starting at 0) of first and last cell to include
-(use `None` for "unlimited").
+(use `None` for open range).
 For example, to skip the first two cells:

 ```